 Created by Elzie Seagar, Popeye appeared in cartoons in the year 1932 that were produced by Fleischer Studios.
 Popeye gains strength by eating spinach.
 A sailor by profession, Popeye has enemies in the form of Bluto, Brutus, and Sea Hag.

 The fictional character of Inspector Gadget is armed with equipment such as helicopter blades, bionic limbs, roller skates, etc. He has all the equipment in-built.
 A police detective by profession, Inspector Gadget has got enemies like 'Mad Cat' and 'Dr. Claw'.

 The cartoon superheroes included in the Centurions are the Ace McCloud, Max Ray, Jake Rockwell, John Thunder and Rex Charger.
 Their mission is to protect the earth from criminal masterminds.
 Enemies of The Centurions are Doctor Terror, Amber and Hacker.

-List of superheroes given in this write-up is just a short one.
-An attempt to present information about superhero qualities, powers, etc. in a concise manner is made in this article.
+List of superheroes given here is just a short one.
+An attempt to present information about superhero qualities, powers, etc. in a concise manner is made here.